Hi there!

 See more about this hiking trail near Gatlinburg:

-And those are some of the hikes near Gatlinburg that you may want to consider!
+And those are some of the hikes near Gatlinburg that you need to consider!

 See more for your trip to Gatlinburg and the Smoky Mountains: